 - Identify the motive, theme, or message of the theatrical piece as well as the characteristics of the protagonist of some literary works or theatrical presentations and discuss them.

-- Expression with the body, in various situations, with singing and musical accompaniment.
+- Express themselves through body movement in various situations with both singing and musical accompaniment.

 - Express themselves through dance, communicating sensations and emotions.

 - Explain and share with others the sensations and thoughts they have when they perform or watch dance presentations.

 Physical education and health

 The athletic program introduces cooperative group games.
 Children develop gross motor skills, eye-hand coordination, and body awareness through sports activities.

 - Be able to balance and control movements that require strength, resistance, flexibility, and impulse in games and physical exercise activities.

 - Use objects and instruments that will allow them to solve problems and carry out various activities.

 - Practice basic preventive and safety measures to protect their health as well as prevent accidents and risks at school and beyond.